 Backgrounder on Fire Protection for Nuclear Power Plants

-On March 22, 1975, a fire at the Browns Ferry Nuclear Power Plant, operating near Decatur, Ala., fundamentally changed how the NRC dealt with fire protection at U.S. nuclear power plants.
-The fire started when plant workers were testing fire barriers for leaks in the room where electric cables enter the reactor building.
-The workers used a candle flame to check for air leaks.
-An air leak caused the candle flame to ignite both a seal and the cables passing through it.
+The March 22, 1975, fire at the Browns Ferry Nuclear Power Plant (near Decatur, Ala.) fundamentally changed how the NRC dealt with fire protection at U.S. nuclear power plants.
+Plant workers accidentally started the fire when checking fire barrier penetration seals for leaks in the room where electric cables entered the reactor building.
+The workers used a lit candle to check for air leaks.
+An air leak caused the candle flame to ignite both seal material and the cables passing through it.

-By the time firefighters extinguished the fire, it had burned for almost seven hours.
+Firefighters extinguished the fire almost seven hours later.
 More than 1,600 electrical cables were affected, 628 of which were important to plant safety.
 The fire damaged cables for power, control systems and instrumentation, affecting reactor safety systems.
-The fire damaged enough cables that operators could not monitor the plant normally and had to perform emergency repairs on systems needed to shut the reactor down safely.
+The fire-damaged cables prevented operators from monitoring the plant normally.
+Operators had to perform emergency repairs on fire-affected systems in order to shut the reactor down safely.

-Investigations after the fire revealed shortcomings in both fire protection design at nuclear power plants and in plant procedures for responding to a fire.
+Investigations after the fire revealed shortcomings in both the plant's fire protection designs and its procedures for responding to a fire.
 The event demonstrated that a fire in certain locations at a nuclear plant could damage redundant safety systems and components, making it difficult to shut the reactor down safely.

 Fire Protection Regulations

-After the Browns Ferry fire, the NRC revised its fire protection regulations to reasonably ensure a reactor maintains the ability to shut down safely in the event of a fire by:
+Today, the NRC's fire protection regulations reasonably ensure a reactor can safely shut down in the event of a fire by: